 Who is responsible?

-Our data controller is the General Manager for the newspaper located at each centre, you can find their contact details here.
+The data controller is contactable via the contact page here.
 They are legally responsible for the information that is stored and protected.

 All our staff who collect, store and use information are data processors under the act.
 They are aware of the terms of, and will comply with, GDPR.